09:30 – 09:55

 Enterprise Resilience Officer

 An internationally recognized financial services expert, Soon Kit offers deep and wide experience accumulated over 15 years in the financial services sector.
-Bringing a global perspective enriched with grounded experience, he is currently Enterprise Resilience Officer at BNY Mellon assuring the firm broad business and operational resilience across multiple lines of business.
+Bringing a global perspective enriched with grounded experience, he is formerly Enterprise Resilience Officer at BNY Mellon assuring the firm broad business and operational resilience across multiple lines of business.

 Prior to this, he was Risk Vice President of Fullerton Fund Management and Wolters Kluwer’s Asia-Pacific Risk Practice Director guiding regional risk and financial practices for its software clients.
 At OCBC Bank Group, Soon Kit was managing the risk of Global Treasury, Investment Banking, OCBC Securities and Bank of Singapore.
 He complements his expertise with international advisory experience garnered at financial software firm Misys / Finastra where he led the risk management teams to solve broader subjects of banking risk with financial firms, banks, regulators in Europe and Asia.
 Prior to this, Soon Kit provided consulting at Moody’s Analytics.